haleepagel/first-API-project/README.md

 # first-API-project

+This was created during my time as a student at Code Chrysalis.

-This is my first solo project creating an API.
+This is my first solo project creating a fullstack API.
 I worked with data from the MLB Angels' 2019 season using Node.js, express, GraphQL, HTML, and CSS.

-Project Title
-One Paragraph of project description goes here

-Getting Started
+## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Prerequisites
-What things you need to install the software and how to install them
+This READ-ME file will help you install this project locally and explain how to interact with it.

+## Prerequisites

+You need: yarn, Node.js, postgres, knex, GraphQL

-Give examples
+## Give examples

-Installing
+### Installing

 A step by step series of examples that tell you how to get a development env running

 Say what the step will be